FAQ

 When Did You Start Cheap Recipe Blog?

 I started sharing affordable recipes on Cheap Recipe Blog in September, 2011.
-Cheap Recipe Blog has existed, currently, for more than 12 years.
+Cheap Recipe Blog has existed, currently, for nearly 15 years.

 Where Do You Get Your Recipes?